-The interface device (device_type).
-CONFIG prompts you for any additional configuration parameters.
+Adds a new interface, or pseudo interface, of the type specified by device_type.
+CON-FIG prompts you for any additional configuration parameters.
 This additional information varies by device and platform.
-If you know the additional configuration information that CONFIG prompts for, you can enter it on the command line.
+You can enter the additional configuration information that CONFIG prompts for on the command line.
 To obtain this information, refer to the site specification sheet shipped with the router.

 Note: If you are adding more than one interface, the order in which you add them is important because the router assigns a sequential interface number to the device when it is added.
 This interface number is an index number in the device list.
 It links the device with other protocol configuration information, such as the IP addresses associated with the device.
 (For more information, refer to the list devices command.)
 All device and protocol configuration information related to network interfaces is stored by interface number.
-Any changes made to interface numbers invalidate some of the device configuration information in the protocols.
+Any changes made to interface numbers invalidate some of the device configuration information information in the protocols.